 The options I have are:

-- Leave my money in my former (or soon to be) employer’s pension scheme and start drawing from it at either age 55 or later.
+- Leave the money in my former (or soon to be) employer’s pension scheme and start drawing from it at either age 55 or later.

 - Take the money out and put it into a Locked In Retirement Account (LIRA), or at least the portion that the government allows.